marinactonci/marinactonci/README.md

 - ⚛️ I’m interested in web development and in my free time i build web pages

-- 🤽 My other hobby is waterpolo which I train for 11 years
+- 🤽 My other hobby is waterpolo which I've been training for 11 years

 - 🐙 <a href="https://marinactonci.netlify.app">Portfolio page</a>